9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ```
 ::::

-Beyond this, there\'s another important difference between `data` and
+Beyond this, there's another important difference between `data` and
 `newtype`.
 A type created with the `data` keyword has a book-keeping
 cost at runtime, for example to track which constructor a value was
 created with.
 A `newtype` value, on the other hand, can only have one
 constructor, and so does not need this overhead.
 This makes it more
 space-- and time--efficient at runtime.

-Because a `newtype`\'s constructor is used only at compile time and does
+Because a `newtype`'s constructor is used only at compile time and does
 not even exist at runtime, pattern matching on `undefined` behaves
 differently for types defined using `newtype` than for those that use
 `data`.

-To understand the difference, let\'s first review what we might expect
+To understand the difference, let's first review what we might expect
 with a normal data type.
 We are already familiar with the idea that if
 `undefined` is evaluated at runtime, it causes a crash.